 The price of the Rome weekly public transport ticket is 24 Euros.
 If you compare it with the single ticket, you need to use the Rome public transportation system a minimum of 16 times or more than 3 times a day.
 This is probably not the best choice for most visitors.

-Rome Public Transport – Three Day Pass (BTI)
+3. Rome Public Transportation – Three Day Pass (Roma 72H)

 What is a Roma Pass?

-A Roma Pass gives you the following benefits for 72 hours:
+A Roma Pass is a cultural card for tourists and gives you the following benefits for 72 hours:

 - Reserved entrance to the Colosseum but pre-booking is required.
-(For more detailed information about all the experiences available at the Colosseum and Colosseum ticket prices, read our useful article about How to skip the line in Colosseum.)
+(For more detailed information about all the experiences available at the Colosseum and Colosseum ticket prices, read our useful article about How to Skip the Line at the Colosseum.)

 You can buy the Roma Pass here: https://www.romapass.it/en/the-cards/